stas1f1/VK-User-Analysis/README.md

 **[№2: "1 Канал", topic: Religious insults](https://vk.com/public25380626?w=wall-25380626_79652)**

-This post is somewhat of an outlier, as it dates back to 2012 and a bigger amount of accs are deleted
+This post is somewhat of an outlier, as it dates back to 2012 and a bigger amount of accounts are deleted